danth/axyn/README.md

 - Reply to a message it sent
 - Talk in a channel with `axyn` in its name

-Otherwise, it will only reply after a few minutes of silence.
+Otherwise, it will wait some time before replying.
+The delay is adjusted using the average interval between messages in the current channel.

 ![Screenshot of example conversation](images/Screenshot_20200426_124703.png)